intltechventures/Consulting.Project.Tools/Assessments/InfrastructureAssessmentChecklist.md

 # Infrastructure Assessment Checklist - Ideation

+- Version: 0.1.0,
+- Last Updated: 2025-09-18, Thursday

 - ```Illustrative, not exhustive```

 - Someone reached out to me recently, asking for ideas on doing an assessment for a specific area of IT.
-- This is an illustrative example of some of the types of artifacts that might be considered for inclusion in such as exercise.
+- This is an illustrative example of some of the types of artifacts that might be considered for inclusion in such an exercise.
 - Such assessments might typically be performed on regularly scheduled basis (e.g., every [n] years), as part of a leadership transition plan, company acquisition, or a private equity investment.

 ## Potential Artifacts to Develop & Deliver

 - Infrastructure Org Chart